Surface polarization strongly influences electrostatics in a nonlocal medium: Results and Discussion

 In general the dependence of $\phi_\tu{s}$ on a pair of parameters $(\Sc,\Pc)$ or $(\Sc,\Tc)$ may be visualized as two-dimensional contour plots which reveal interesting trends.
 First, for $\Pc \neq 0$; $\Tc = 0$ (dipole layer absent), we observe that in the DH regime, the contourlines of $A_-$ are described by parallel straight lines and the zero-level contour, given by $\Pc=(\kappa_+^2/\theta-1)\Sc$, divides the $\Sc$--$\Pc$ plane into two regions of positive and negative effective surface potentials (Fig. \ref{fig:PDH}).
 When $\delta \rightarrow 0$, this line coincides with the $\Pc$-axis capturing the independence of $A_-$ from $\Pc$ (Fig. \ref{fig:PDH}a).

-This behavior is characteristic of a local medium where the sole contribution to the far-field electrical potential stems from electrical charge, as intuitively expected.
+Thus in a local medium, the sole contribution to the far-field electrical potential stems from electrical charge.
+Such a behavior can be explained by the fact that in the limit $\lambda \to 0$ the rapid spatial variation of polarization, $\vct{P}$, gives rise to a volumetric polarization charge, $\rho_\tu{p} = - \bm{\nabla} \cdot \vct{P}$, which effectively screens the polarization surface charge $\Pc$ over short distances thereby diminishing its contribution to the far field potential.
 As $\delta$ grows in magnitude however, the zero-level contour rotates clockwise about the origin, and the interfacial polarization begins to contribute significantly to the far-field electrical potential.
 At intermediate values of $\delta$ there exist regions of the parameter space where the surface polarization, $\Pc$, can compete with surface charge, $\Sc$, and even invert the sign of the effective surface potential $\phi_\tu{s}$ (Fig. \ref{fig:PDH}).
 For $\delta \gg 1$, $\phi_\tu{s}$ becomes independent of $\Sc$, and the behavior of the system in the far-field is purely determined by the polarization surface charge density, $\Pc$, which is diametrically opposite to behavior encountered in a local medium.

-While the above analysis provides qualitative insight into the impact of nonlocal effects on electrical potentials in electrolytes, the magnitude of the effective surface potential, $A_-$, in Fig. \ref{fig:PDH} implies that in general the problem lies significantly outside the regime of the validity of the DH approximation, $\phi \ll 1$.
+While the above analysis provides qualitative insights into the impact of nonlocal effects on electrical potentials in electrolytes, the magnitude of the effective surface potential, $A_-$, in Fig. \ref{fig:PDH} implies that in general the problem lies significantly outside the regime of the validity of the DH approximation, $\phi \ll 1$.
 We therefore examine the problem in the nonlinear regime by numerically solving Eqs. (\ref{eq:psi})-(\ref{eq:phi}).